 State Criminal Alien Assistance Program (SCAAP) (Fed-DOJ-BJA) - The Bureau of Justice Assistance administers the SCAAP in conjunction with the U.S. Immigration and Customs Enforcement (ICE), Department of Homeland Security (HS).
-SCAAP provides federal payments to states and localities that incurred correctional officer salary costs for incarcerating undocumented criminal aliens with at least one felony or two misdemeanor convictions for violations of state or local law, and incarcerated for at least 4 consecutive days during the reporting period.
+SCAAP provides federal payments to states and localities that incurred correctional officer salary costs for incarcerating undocumented criminal aliens with at least one felony or two misdemeanor convictions for violations of state or local law, and incarcerated for at least 4 consecutive days apply and is based on the number of eligible criminal aliens, as determined by HS.
+SCAAP payments are calculated simultaneously, with applicants receiving a prorated payment based on the appropriation; costs submitted, and inmates as determined by HS.
+All SCAAP payments are made electronically to the applicant's bank account of record identified during the application process.
+All SCAAP payments must go to the jurisdiction's general fund.

-SCAAP payments will be calculated using a formula that
+SCAAP payments will be calculated using a formula that provides a relative share of funding to jurisdictions that